getcarina/getcarina.com/_posts/2016-05-10-learning-how-to-whale.md

 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
 published: true
 excerpt: >
-  Jupyter is an exciting tool, empowering you to quickly dive into the fun parts of whatever problem you are solving.
-With it, you can do so much more than just your research.
-By combining JupyterHub with Carina, you have a learning platform, perfect for leading a workshop, trying a new language or just playing around with code.
-It provides push button user notebooks, where each user is not only isolated from others, but they are running on their own compute resources and can hit the "reset" button at any time to start over.<br/><br/>

-  Learn how howtowhale.com uses JupyterHub and Carina to teach Docker, with zero setup and immediate results.
+  Jupyter is an exciting tool, empowering you to quickly get a taste for a language, API or command-line tool with its live code snippet capabilities.
+How to Whale is using it to teach people Docker, and by using Carina as a Bring Your Own Compute resource, doesn't even need to foot the bill for its users.
+Learn how How to Whale takes advantage of Carina and JupyterHub to provide an interactive sandbox for exploring Docker.
 categories:
   - Docker
   - Swarm